owenprosser/Parallel-WeatherSummarise/README.md

 # Parallel-WeatherSummarise
-Creates Summaries of Weather Data using data using OpenCL.
+Creates Summaries of Weather Data using OpenCL.